Short Term Accommodation (STA) & Respite Care Campbelltown

 Alive4Life works with participants to access suitable respite and STA accommodation options.
 All accommodation availability is managed through our central vacancies hub to ensure information remains accurate and up to date.

-If you’re unsure whether respite or STA is included in your NDIS plan, our team can help you explore your options.
+If you're unsure whether you can access respite care through your NDIS plan, our team can help you explore what services are available.
+Contact us to talk through your options and find the right fit for your situation.

 NDIS Funding for Respite & STA